MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 |Relational Databases|Accenture|Crawls content from relational databases using third-party Java Database Connectivity (JDBC) drivers.
 Updates are identified automatically or use an update table.
 An SQL select statement is used to control the data submitted.
 Access control lists can be extracted from a returned column.
 For more information, contact Accenture.|
 |SQL Databases|Raytion|Secure enterprise search connector for reliably indexing content from SQL databases, such as Microsoft SQL Server or Oracle, and intelligently searching it with Microsoft Graph.
 It robustly indexes records and fields including binary documents from SQL databases, in near real time.
 The connector supports the implementation of a custom document-level security model.
 For more information, see [SQL Databases connector](https://www.raytion.com/connectors/raytion-sql-database-connector).|

-## Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Sales, and Support
+## Enterprise Resource Planning (ERP)

-The following connectors are under enterprise resource planning (ERP), customer relationship management (CRM), sales, and support.
+The following connectors are under enterprise resource planning (ERP).

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |